 - 1 cup sugar

-Prepare a mold/ pudding cups/ ramekin cups for the custard by greasing very lightly with butter.
+Prepare a mold or pudding cups or ramekin cups (6-8 ounce) for the custard by greasing very lightly with butter.

-Heat 1/2 cup of sugar with 1 tsp of water in a pan till it melts and turns golden brown.
-Pour this caramelized sugar into the pudding mold/pudding cups/ ramekin cups and swirl to coat the sides of the mold.
-Keep aside to cool.
+Heat 1/2 cup of sugar with 1 teaspoon of water in a pan until it melts and turns golden brown.
+Pour this caramelized sugar into the mold or cups you are using and swirl to coat the sides of the mold.
+Set aside to cool.

-Pour this mixture into the mold/ pudding cups/ ramekin cups you are using, to fill them 3/4 of the way to the top.
+Pour this mixture into the mold or cups you are using, to fill them 3/4 of the way to the top.

-If baking: Place the mold/ pudding cups/ ramekin cups in a large, deep baking pan.
-Pour hot water into the baking pan till it is about 1" below the rim of the molds.
+Place the mold/cups in a large, deep baking pan.
+Pour hot water into the baking pan until it is about an inch below the rim of the molds.

-If baking in an oven: Cook for about 45 minutes or till the custard is firm.
+Bake for about 45 minutes or until the custard is firm.
 Test by inserting a toothpick in the center.
-If it comes out clean the pudding is done.
+If it comes out clean, the pudding is done.

 When cooked, cool the pudding and then chill in the refrigerator for an hour or two.

-To serve, place a plate over the mold/ pudding cup/ ramekin cup, hold firmly in place and turn over gently.
-The pudding will turn over onto the plate, caramel side up!
+To serve, place a plate over the mold/cup, hold firmly in place, and turn over gently.
+The pudding will turn over onto the plate, caramel side up.
 Pour some of the remaining caramel (if any) over the pudding and serve.